Herre, Norway

 Herre is a village in Bamble Municipality in Telemark county, Norway.
 The village is located in the northern part of the municipality on the western side of the Frierfjord.
-There are road connections to Skien/Porsgrunn to the northeast and to Stathelle to the southeast.
+There are road connections to Skien/Porsgrunn to the northeast and to the town of Stathelle to the southeast.
 Herre Church, built in 1905, is located in the village.

-The 1.75 km2 village has a population (2022) of 1,281 and a population density of 732 PD/km2.
+The 1.7 km2 village has a population (2025) of and a population density of 732 PD/km2.